[NB: In February 2021, Phyllocontin® (Aminophylline) 225mg and 350mg modified release tablets were discontinued in the UK]

-In general clarithromycin does not interact with theophylline (and therefore probably not aminophylline) but there are isolated reports of possible theophylline toxicity with concomitant use1, 4, 5, 6.
+In general clarithromycin does not interact with theophylline but there are isolated reports of possible theophylline toxicity with concomitant use1, 4, 5.
 A clinically relevant interaction seems unlikely; however, consider the interaction if any unexplained reduction in theophylline efficacy or adverse effects (e.g. headache, nausea) occur, and monitor theophylline concentrations accordingly1.

 Risk of Seizures

-Seizures have developed in 2 patients taking theophylline / aminophylline when given imipenem – the general relevance of this interaction is unclear1, 2.
+Seizures have developed in 2 patients taking theophylline when given with imipenem – the general relevance of this interaction is unclear1, 2.

 Macrolide Antibiotics (also see Theophylline Toxicity above)

-Concomitant administration of theophylline and dexamethasone or hydrocortisone can increase the risk of hypokalaemia2, 4, 5, 6.
+Concomitant administration of theophylline and dexamethasone or hydrocortisone can increase the risk of hypokalaemia2, 4, 5.
 This is unlikely to be an issue where corticosteroids are used as single doses to reduce post-operative nausea and vomiting or as cover for patients at risk of adrenal insufficiency.
-However, bear in mind should continued corticosteroid treatment be necessary post-operatively.
+However, bear this interaction in mind should continued corticosteroid treatment be necessary post-operatively.